surt91/portfolio/content/aboutme.rst

     :align: right
     :target: /img/portrait.jpg

-My name is Hendrik Schawe and I am a PhD student in the `Computational Physics <https://www.uni-oldenburg.de/compphys/>`_ group of the University Oldenburg.
+My name is Hendrik Schawe and I am working in the `Computational Physics <https://www.uni-oldenburg.de/compphys/>`_ group of the University Oldenburg.